danrot/master-thesis/02_state-of-the-art.md

 ### Versioning

-Finally there is the most important aspect of PLM systems for this thesis: The versioning and releasing of items in the system.
+Finally, there is the most important aspect of PLM systems for this thesis: The versioning and releasing of items in the system.

 PLM systems define two different versions of an object as two different designs